 There exists a broad spectrum of opinion out there as to just how dangerous Mexico is for the motorcycle traveler.

-Here in the "Is Mexico Safe" thread we respect both opinons.
+Here in the Traveling in Mexico (formerly "Is Mexico Safe?") thread we respect all opinions.
 And we don't care if you change horses in the middle of the stream, that is to say, you once thought it safe to ride there but have now decided to take a pause on travel south.
 That's fine.
 Or, maybe reading about the adventures of the regular posters here you decide to saddle up and see Mexico and/or points south.
 That's fine too.

 Many of us ride Mexico regularly.
 We love her people, her culture, her landscape, her food, her customs and often those things you just can't put your finger on.
 Most of us comment on how "safe" we feel once we cross the border out of the US of A and enter Mexico.
 There are some of us who only ride a couple of hundred kilometers inside the border, see a few things, and come home after a few days.
 Some, like Sjoerd, plot extensive routes inside Mexico and keep a history of off-the-beaten-path travels on a well worn map (he showed it to me at Casa Tricepilot).
 A lot of us have favorite areas of Mexico.
 Some of our current favs is the area surrounding Durango where SR lives, the area in and around Veracruz where MikeMike lives, and many of us enjoying my personal favorite part of Mexico, Oaxaca.

 Not one of the regulars here say that travel in Mexico by motorcycle is without risk.
 Mexico is indeed in the midst of a drug war and some would say in certain areas the climate borders on civil war.
 BUT, and the reader of this thread has to listen here, the task is to size up the risk individually and make a personal decision to go or stay home.
 My decision to ride through Mexico to Guatemala in January is not a signal to everyone else that the same decision is right for them.
 Once in Mexico, I generally do not go out late at night to parts of town I don't know and stay late into the night.
 Others have this practice, its just not normally mine.
 Different risk management choices.
 Some people take great pride in riding solo in Mexico.
 I have ridden many miles solo in Mexico.
-Although under the current climate, and in a tip of the hat to concerns of Tricewife, I have modified my risk management profile to endeavor to ride with another rider as much as possible.
+Whether you ride solo, with another rider, or in a group - your choice is right for you.

 It is true that most of the posts here in this thread are by frequent Mexico riders.
 Out of that association a bond has grown and we look forward to hanging out at the "bar" so to speak and having a virtual coffee or beer together.
 And from that, many of us have met via this thread and have gone "downrange" across the Rio Bravo and gone exploring Mexico together.
 These days, what we often like to do is point the bike towards an expat's house in Mexico and go and enjoy their hospitality and share in the discoveries they've made and go meet and enjoy the friendship of their neighbors.
 We often meet here in virtual space to shoot the breeze, have a laugh, and do what most regulars do on all threads that have legs on ADV.

 What is not helpful here is the broad brush on Mexico, one way or the other.
-The recent post including wording to the effect that Mexico "has the smell of death, eminating from its bowels" is a perfect example.
+Certain posts in the past that included wording to the effect that Mexico "has the smell of death, eminating from its bowels" is a perfect example.
 This is disrespectful, untrue, insulting and does not make a contribution.
 We will address these posts and posters, and attempt to draw out a more meaningful dialog.
 By the same token, if anyone can send me a PM with a link to a post where a regular on this thread made any kind of statement that Mexico motorcycle travel is completely risk free and without concern, provide your address in that link and I'll send you a case of your favorite beer, and I will personally issue you a public nod that we haven't done our job here in our endeavors to keep perspective in balance.

 Appendix A: Insurance for Mexico.